aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to ODS in Android Applications or Online App" h2="Export RTF to ODS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to ODS conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate RTF to ODS conversion feature into your Android applications.
+The process of conversion involves two steps.
+Firstly, you can use the feature-rich document manipulation and conversion API, Aspose.Words for Android via Java, to convert RTF to HTML.
+This API provides a wide range of features such as document manipulation, document conversion, document comparison, document protection, and more.
+After that, you can use Aspose.Cells for Java to convert HTML to ODS.
+This API provides features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, and more.
+With these two APIs, you can easily convert RTF to ODS in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}